chrismo/talks/estimation/estimation.md

 .center[<img src="http://memecrunch.com/meme/2MJB9/homer-nerd-buster/image.png"/>]

 ???
-We can all be reasonable and guess at what's really intended by these statements.
+We can all be reasonable and guess at what's really intended by these types of estimates.
 What does it matter?

 ---